tkasasagi/tkasasagi.github.io/index.md

-# Welcome to tkasasagi's homepage
+# Welcome to tkasasagi's website

 My name is Tarin Clanuwat.
 I am originally from Thailand, but now living and working in Japan.
 I got my PhD in Classical Japanese Literature (文学) from Waseda University, Graduate School of Arts Letters and Science.
 I specialized in the Tale of Genji's commentary books from Kamakura and Nambokucho period.
 You can reach me at tkasasagi at gmail.